 Child Care Aware of America (formerly NACCRRA) Exceptional Family Member Program (EFMP) Respite Care Child Care Aware of America (formerly NACCRRA) has partnered with the Services to assist military families with special needs children by providing respite care so that the spouse or service member can leave the house, go to an appointment, or just rest.
 The website provides parent and provider applications and more information about the program, including eligibility requirements.

-National Dissemination Center for Children with Disabilities (NICHCY) NICHCY serves as the central source of information on disabilities in infants, toddlers, children, and youth; laws authorizing special education; and research-based information on effective educational practices related to children with disabilities.
+Center for Parent Information and Resources (CPIR) CPIR serves as the central source of information on disabilities in infants, toddlers, children, and youth; laws authorizing special education; and research-based information on effective educational practices related to children with disabilities.
 The website provides information on a number of topics through an easy-to-navigate A-Z topic listing and also provides links to publications and resources.

 National Fatherhood Initiative The National Fatherhood Initiative works to improve the well-being of children by increasing the proportion of children growing up with involved, responsible, and committed fathers.
 The Initiative educates through public awareness campaigns, research, and other resources; equips and develops leaders of national, state, and community fatherhood initiatives through curricula, training, and technical assistance; and engages sectors of society through strategic alliances and partnerships.
 The National Fatherhood Initiative offers several resources specifically targeted to the military community through programs such as the "Military Fathers Program" and the "Drop Dad a Line" program.